3 Goal Setting Methodologies Used by Interim Executives

 Managers that set SMART goals are creating clear expectations of the organization’s objectives and providing metrics to measure progress.
 It also helps bring structure to the team and ensures the organization is working towards realistic goals that are achievable.

-Interim management practices: Locke’s Goal Setting Theory of Motivation
+Methodologies Used by Interim Executives: Locke’s Goal Setting Theory of Motivation

 Edwin Locke hypothesized his now famous goal setting theory of motivation in the 1960s.
 More than half a century later, it still applies.
 He believed that goals were linked to an employee’s performance based on the level of complication of his goals and the support/feedback he or she receives relevant to it.
 Goals provide motivation to employees, and the more challenging the goal, the greater the motivation.